fabiospampinato/template/readme.md

 }
 ```

+- Custom template delimiters that [`picolate`](https://github.com/fabiospampinato/picolate) will use can be provided, if you need them.
 - The user will be prompted to provide a value for each variable you list here.
 - You should list every single variable referenced by any of your template files.
 - A variable can either be of type "string" or of type "boolean".